sheilaje/MadLibs-in-cSharp/README.md

 Run the this command in the cli/terminal: dotnet new madlibs -n YourProjectName -o YourProjectName.Solution

 Open the directory in your text editor.
 Open the .template.config/template.json file and change the author name to your own.
-Read the article mentioned above for details on this file and how to use it.
+Read the article mentioned above for details on this file and how to use it.s

 ## Technologies Used